leezer3/OpenBVE-Documentation-Hugo/content/en/routes/xml/trackfollowingobject/_index.md

 **\<AppearanceTime>** *Time* **\</AppearanceTime>**
 {{% /command %}}

-**Time** sets the time when the train appears in the game.
+**Time** sets the time when the object appears in the game.

-*Note:* If this parameter is omitted, the train will emerge from the start of the game.
+*Note:* If this parameter is omitted, the object will emerge from the start of the game.

 ------